coffee2code/remember-me-controls/readme.txt

     * Update `disable_update_check()` to check for HTTP and HTTPS for plugin update check API URL
     * Translate "Donate" in footer message
 * Change: Store setting name in class constant
+* New: Add FAQ indicating that the plugin is GDPR-compliant
 * Change: Unit tests:
     * Default `WP_TESTS_DIR` to `/tmp/wordpress-tests-lib` rather than erroring out if not defined via environment variable
     * Enable more error output for unit tests